-- " Residential: Single Family - " Residential: Multifamily
+- " Residential: Multifamily - " Residential: Single Family

-- " Industrial

-- " Agricultural

-- " Commercial
+- " Agricultural - " Commercial

 The residential segment characterizes the largest number of energy users in MCE's service area at 272,982 accounts, or nearly 90% of all ratepayers.
-However, MCE's high-consuming energy accounts in industrial, agricultural, and commercial make up 62% of its estimated electricity consumption and over 41% of estimated natural gas consumption, representing an equally important opportunity for efficiency.7
+However, MCE's high-consuming energy accounts in industrial, agricultural, and commercial make up 62% of its estimated electricity consumption and over 20% of estimated natural gas consumption, representing an equally important opportunity for efficiency.7

-7 The numbers reported for natural gas consumption exclude agricultural customers due to privacy concerns.
+7 The numbers reported for natural gas consumption exclude agricultural customers.